-Why are we not considering development of men who takes care of most of the development work in India?
+Why are we not considering the development of men who takes care of most of the development work in India?
 How is that depriving men becomes enabling women?

 Why don’t we spread legal awareness and awareness of women’s rights among the poor and illiterate in villages and help the real sufferers rather than creating an imbalanced society?

 Most of the time these criminal cases run for years and at times even after the divorce of the couple and only the male partner’s family runs for cover all these years.
 Therefore the male partner would spend most of his productive years of life running behind court rather than excelling in his life goals.
 Adverse media coverage would add misery even if the accused is eventually acquitted of the case.
-Moreover if both partners don’t resettle at right age, they may not be able to resettle in their entire life.
+Moreover, if both partners don’t resettle at the right age, they may not be able to resettle in their entire life.

 The irony here is that when these cases are proved to be false, there is no punishment for women.
 By that time, the man and his family members waste their valuable time, money and energy that would have otherwise utilized in the progress of this country.